Xyvir/Qharbox/README.md

 * **Left-Click is Always Draw:** Clicking and dragging with the left mouse button always creates a new primitive.
 * **Right-Click is Always Select:** A single right-click always selects an object or text.
 Right-clicking and dragging creates a selection box.
-* **Implicit Node & Layer Management:** Qharbox has light markup in mind, where z-position and perfect node placement is not neccesary. z-position will be a handled in editor by last-selected-svg-element-on-top; the svg box will be rendered top--to-bottom defitions will be ordered back-to-front for those who may want more manual control over this.
+* **Implicit Node & Layer Management:** Qharbox has light markup in mind.
+Z-position is handled in-editor by "last-selected-on-top," while the SVG block's top-to-bottom order provides manual control.
-* **Slash Command Palettes:** Pressing `/` opens a temporary command palette to quickly insert or re-instance complex shapes, supporting a system of inheritance to reduce SVG clutter.
+* **Slash Command Palettes:** Pressing `/` opens a temporary command palette to quickly insert or re-instance complex shapes.
-* **Undo is Erase:** No dedicated erase function, either undo or delete the underlying anchor character to remove SVG markups.
+* **Undo is Erase:** No dedicated erase function; either undo or delete the underlying anchor to remove markups.

-This design keeps the user in a creative flow state, removing the friction of constantly switching between modes or fiddilng with unimportant minutia.
+This design keeps the user in a creative flow state, removing the friction of constantly switching between modes.

 ---
 ## Core Philosophy 2: Text-Based Anchoring & Graceful Degradation